chfoo/callnest/README.md

 ### Unused results

-If you need to use tasks that don't have a useful return, or need to chain tasks that don't use the prior result, you can use the `VoidReturn` enum and `TaskTools.continueTask`:
+If you need to use tasks that don't have a useful return, or need to chain tasks that don't use the prior result, you can use the `VoidReturn` enum and `TaskTools.completeNext`:

 ```haxe